ben-j-barlow/sandbox/shiny_for_python/README.md

 # Shiny for Python

 This was produced whilst learning how to build a Databricks-hosted app that reads from Unity Catalog.
-Notes are therefore tailored to his app.
+Notes are therefore tailored to this app.

 ## General